qcri-social/AIDR/Common.md

 # Technologies

-This is implemented as a Java EE application, using the following technologies:
+This is implemented as a Java EE application.

 * Jackson 1.9.13 (JSON processor wrapper for backward compatibility)
 * FasterXML (JSON processor wrapper) -- (why not GSON?
 ChaTo)